haddocking/haddock3/docs/tutorials/analysing_runs.md

 haddock3-analyse -r my-run-folder -m 2 5 6 -p reference_fname my_ref.pdb receptor_chain F
 ```

 Here the `-p` key tells the code that you are about to insert caprieval parameters, whose name should match the parameter name.
+Each parameter name and the corresponding value must be separated by a space character.

 Another parameter that can be specified is `top_cluster`, which defines how many of the first N clusters will be considered in the analysis.
 This value is set to 10 by default.